NewAlexandria/leadership_readme/agile-planning-practices.md

 The theoretical roots of this extend from the concept of [Literary Topos](https://en.wikipedia.org/wiki/Literary_topos), which are akin to Jung's archetypes but potentially set in a more rich semantic ecosystem.
 Literary Topos may be the granule of character archetypes, in the sense of Joseph Campbell's work.

-Such narrative topos certainly evolve with the changes of culture, at the macro level and within professions.
+Such narrative topoi certainly evolve with the changes of culture, at the macro level and within professions.
 When used skillfully they should lubricate the system of communication.
-In contrast, when the macro-org is dysfunctional, narrative topos will be experienced more like _tropes_, and often create the opposite effect.
+In contrast, when the macro-org is dysfunctional, a narrative topos will be experienced more like _trope_, and often create the opposite effect.